Checking-in On Change

 Locating where you are in the change process is important.
 Are you struggling to match actions with the changes you want?
 Or, are you able to make new choices each day to facilitate the changes that you desire?
 Perhaps you are experiencing a mix of struggles and successes.
 Sometimes we want habits or situations to alter, but we find it challenging to take the action steps, however small, to bring about those changes.

-In the Readiness of Change fact sheet I created for the Institute for Challenging Disorganization, I wrote about the five phases of change: Initial Rumblings, Identifying Possibilities, Reaching Out, Beyond Talking and Life Jolts.
+In the Readiness for Change fact sheet I created for the Institute for Challenging Disorganization, I wrote about the five phases of change: Initial Rumblings, Identifying Possibilities, Reaching Out, Beyond Talking and Life Jolts.
 These stages aren’t necessarily linear.
 We shift back and forth between the phases and can even straddle two simultaneously.
 For a detailed description, the ICD fact sheet is available as a free download.

 Sometimes we need to pause and reassess where we are and how we’re doing.
 For example, I spent December and January setting goals and determining which changes I wanted to make for the coming year.
 When February arrived, I began setting some of those goals in motion by taking baby steps forward.
 Now I’m evaluating how I’m doing.
 Many of the changes I seek are in the works.
 Some have shorter time frames to accomplish, while others might take a full year or longer.